 Let the glue dry before moving on to the next stage of the craft.

 Instead of using blue and white gems, you could paint a section of the flag blue and then just add on white gems, but we decided to stick with all gems.

 Arrange your gems until you achieve a pattern you like – my daughter enjoyed the challenge of patterning the gems so that no two “like colors” touched.
 Again, we couldn’t fit all 50 stars on our flag, but I ensured my daughter understood that there were 50 stars to represent the 50 states.

 Attach the gems with glue and allow to dry.

-As a special surprise, I attached a strong magnet to the back of the American popsicle stick flag as well as our Canadian flag version.
+As a special surprise, I attached a strong magnet to the back of the American flag craft as well as our Canadian flag version.

 I love how they look side by side on our fridge!

 What do you think?
 Would you try making this popsicle stick flag craft with your class?

 Want unlimited access to even MORE of our activities and resources?